 All covered chemical facilities are required to submit a Security Vulnerability Assessment (SVA) and one of two types of security plans—Site Security Plan (SSP) or the Alternative Security Program (ASP)—through the Chemical Security Assessment Tool (CSAT) for CISA approval.

 The facility's SVA and SSP due dates run in parallel—both must be submitted within 120 days from the date of written notification from CISA.
-Tier 4 facilities may elect to submit an ASP in lieu of an SVA.
 Tier 1-4 facilities may submit an ASP in lieu of an SSP.

 - The CSAT 2.0 SVA/SSP Instructions provide a question-by-question walk through of the SVA and SSP surveys.